hobbsy/snippets/helper-to-speed-up-command-not-found-but-can-be-installed-with.md

+## Helper to speed up command not found but can be installed with

 I was wondering if there was a simple script that can grab and run the install command shown for missing programmes?